Type Conversions

 WARNING

-Currently, you cannot convert a C closure back to a JFunction
+Currently, you cannot convert a C closure back to a JFunction, even if the closure simply wraps around JFunction.

 64-Bit Integers